jerry-eldridge/pyjgeutil3/README.md

 Windows 10 command shell for commands like: 'pip install opencv-python' and 'pip install tripy' by searching for "cmd" in Windows 10 search box.
-Also, numpy and scipy is installed currently with "pip install numpy scipy matplotlib ipython jupyter pandas sympy nose" or see numpy/scipy website for install instructions.
+Also, numpy and scipy is installed currently with "pip install numpy scipy matplotlib ipython jupyter pandas sympy nose pyaudio sounddevice opencv-python tripy" or see numpy/scipy website for install instructions.

 The Utility folder "C:\_PythonJGE\Utility3" is assumed to exist containing this library unzipped there by default in the samples scripts.
 This is pointed to in commands "import sys" and "sys.path.insert(0,r"C:\_PythonJGE\Utility3")